Flat Roof Replacement Cost [2024]

 FAQs

-This figure would include the removal of the existing roof felt, an inspection of existing timber, supply and install of underlay, supply and installation of the cap sheet, supply and installation of all edgings, and the disposal of all waste material from the site.
+This figure would include the removal of the existing roof felt, an inspection of existing timber, supply and installation of underlay, supply and installation of the cap sheet, supply and installation of all edgings, and the disposal of all waste material from the site.

-The cost would increase for a flat roof in a habitable part of the building as more insulation would be required, the presence of asbestos in the old roof would also considerably increase costs, as would access or height problems requiring scaffolding.
+The cost would increase for a flat roof in a habitable part of the building as more insulation would be required.
+The presence of asbestos in the old roof would also considerably increase costs, as would access or height problems requiring scaffolding.

 No, actually cowboy builders do this all the time, leaving the original felt in place and just put the new roof material on top.
 This can lead to a whole host of problems which will no doubt begin to appear just shortly after the builder has disappeared into the sunset with your money!